schipeltaper/veganexplainer/index.md

 > [Source ALA is in chia seeds](https://www.vegansociety.com/resources/nutrition-and-health/nutrients/omega-3-and-omega-6-fats)
 > [Source ALA is in the other mentioned products](https://academic.oup.com/ajcn/article/100/suppl_1/443S/4576604)

 **Then there are two other forms of omega 3: EPA and DHA.
-Your body converts ALA into DHA and EPA but this conversion isn't very efficient, so on a plant-based diet it is recommended to supplement 250 to 500 mg combined EPA and DHA for healthy adults**
+Your body converts ALA into DHA and EPA but this conversion isn't very efficient, so on a plant-based diet it is recommended to supplement 250 to 500 mg combined EPA and DHA for healthy adults.**
 > [https://www.healthline.com/nutrition/how-much-omega-3#general-guidelines](https://www.healthline.com/nutrition/how-much-omega-3#general-guidelines)

 **To improve absorption of these supplements, it can help to consume them with a meal containing dietary fats.
 So with your nuts, pips and seeds.
-Or olive or coconot oil**
+Or with olive- or coconot-oil**
 > [*"How-ever, many of them are in ethyl ester formulations, from which EPA and DHA are poorly absorbed when consumed without a meal containing dietary fat."*](https://sciendo.com/article/10.5604/01.3001.0014.9343)

 ### B12